DeFiCh/defichain.com/content/white-paper.en.md

 #### Masternodes for Staking

-To run a masternode (staking node), stakers must hold a fixed amount of DFI, initially set at 100,000.
+To run a masternode (staking node), stakers must hold a fixed amount of DFI, initially set at 1,000,000.
 Masternodes on the DeFi Blockchain participate in active transaction validations and block creations.
+The staking amount is intended to be lowered with the stability and maturity of blockchain to encourage further decentralization.

 Each staking node can perform only 1 hash per second, with the nonce from Bitcoin Core PoW algorithm replaced by a staker’s UTXO.
 A new block is mined if it satisfies the following condition: